Pat Patriot: 1979 new logo consideration

-Live mascot development
+Live mascot

+Development

 The live mascot Pat was originally developed in the early 1990s and made one of his first public appearances at the 1995 Pro Bowl as a Team NFL Hero.
 Team NFL Heroes were a line of mascot-like characters developed by NFL Properties; most of the characters only lasted a season or two but a handful ended up being adopted as official mascots by their respective teams, either immediately after the Team NFL Heroes project was canceled or years later with Pat being an example of the former.
 The live mascot Pat we know of today was intended at first to be a completely different character from the Pat Patriot logo; this is supported by the fact that Pat's name was listed as "Revere" (a reference to Paul Revere) on Team NFL Heroes merchandise.

-Live mascot character design
+Character design

 Live mascot Pat wears either the Patriots' home uniform which consists of the navy blue jersey, number 1, with newly revealed navy blue pants or the away uniform which consists of the white jersey, number 1, with navy blue pants.
 Which uniform Pat wears depends on which uniform the team wears in the game he is appearing at.
 Pat previously wore jersey number 0 until a fan approached team owner Robert Kraft and asked if the number could be changed.
 This interaction was caught on tape by NFL Films and shown on television.